thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 18 September 2022
+### Daily Rundown on Monday, 19 September 2022

-- The average temperature today is 16.61˚C;
+- The average temperature today is 16.11˚C;
-- With highs of 17.28˚C and lows of 6.79˚C.
+- With highs of 18.2˚C and lows of 10.96˚C.
-- You can expect broken clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->